matthewsides/Database/README.md

 ![Alt text](https://github.com/matthewsides/Database/blob/master/ERD-RPG.png?raw=true "ERD")

+### SQL Language commands

+• SELECT - extracts data from a database

+• UPDATE - updates data in a database

+• DELETE - deletes data from a database

+• INSERT INTO - inserts new data into a database

+• CREATE DATABASE - creates a new database

+• ALTER DATABASE - modifies a database

+• CREATE TABLE - creates a new table

+• ALTER TABLE - modifies a table

+• DROP TABLE - deletes a table

+• CREATE INDEX - creates an index (search key)

+• DROP INDEX - deletes an index

 ### Downloads & References

 The Entity-relationship-diagram was produced using draw.io, an online flow chart maker.The data dictionary and testing was documented using the microsoft application excel.
 While another microsoft application utilised was word for the user manual and database design document.
 The data base itself was created in Access, all the previously mentioned files may be found and downloaded in this repository libary (the "DataBase" GitHub repository).
 Any additional information is covered on this README.md page.